Graduate Consultant Positions

 Check out our current staff page for a sense of who’s working here now and these reflections from former Writing Studio consultants for a broader perspective on the position and its benefits.

 The Writing Studio employs graduate and professional students as hourly Graduate Writing Consultants.
 We hire every spring semester for the upcoming academic year.
-(When circumstances requires, we also sometimes recruit for graduate writing consultants who will join our team in January.)
+(When circumstances require, we also sometimes recruit for graduate writing consultants who will join our team in January.)

 Writing consultants gain valuable pedagogical experience in the following ways: